Begone Dull Care

-Begone Dull Care (Caprice en couleurs) is a 1949 visual music animated film directed by Norman McLaren and Evelyn Lambart for the National Film Board of Canada (NFB).
+Begone Dull Care (French: Caprice en couleurs) is a 1949 visual music animated film created by Norman McLaren and Evelyn Lambart for the National Film Board of Canada (NFB).

 Summary

 Using drawn-on-film animation, McLaren and Lambart painted and scratched directly onto film stock to create a visual representation of Oscar Peterson's jazz music.
 They used the improvisatory nature of jazz to establish a narrative, allowing the animated shapes to respond and react to the music.
 The film demonstrates how animation techniques can experiment with lines, movement, colour, texture and visual rhythm.

 To demonstrate that music is a universal language, the film opens with titles in English, French (Caprice en Couleurs), Spanish (Fantasía en Colores), Hindi (रंग बाहार; Raṅga Bāhāra), Italian (Capriccio a Colori), Russian (Красочная фанта́зия; Krasočnaja Fantázija), and German (Trübsal Ade!).

 Production

 At the time, Oscar Peterson was 24 and new to the professional jazz world.
 McLaren heard his music and traveled from Ottawa to Montreal to hear him play at a club, then asked if he’d be interested in recording the music for a film.
 The next morning, McLaren showed him Stars and Stripes (1939), Dots (1940) and Loops (1940) and Peterson played some ideas.
 McLaren chose one improvisation and they worked on it together; Peterson’s ideas gave McLaren visual ideas and McLaren’s visual ideas prompted what Peterson wrote.
 Peterson monitored their progress by writing on the back of an envelope that lay on the piano; over the next four days, Peterson shaped the music into a form to which McLaren could animate.
 The group met at the recording studio two weeks later; at the time, the Oscar Peterson Trio included Austin Roberts on bass and Clarence Jones on drums.
 McLaren was concerned about obligating the NFB to pay royalties; the soundtrack to Begone Dull Care is not included on any of Peterson’s albums.